By Daniel Bonner

 A jury in Texas required Jones to pay $45.2 million in punitive damages to the parents of a Sandy Hook Elementary School shooting victim on August 5, which came one day after the jury awarded them $4.1 million in compensatory damages for defamation.
 Jones had claimed that the shooting was a hoax and a “false flag.”

 What we know is that Jones’ attorney mistakenly gave opposing counsel two years of his client’s text messages.
-As legal expert Craig Ball noted, plaintiff’s lawyer Mark Bankston asked Jones about the mistake under cross-examination:
+As legal expert Craig Ball noted, the plaintiff’s lawyer Mark Bankston asked Jones about the mistake under cross-examination:

 “Mr. Jones, did you know that 12 days ago, your attorneys messed up and sent me an entire digital copy of your entire cellphone with every text message you’ve sent for the past two years?
-And when informed, did not take any steps to identify it as privileged or protect it any way, and as of two days ago, it fell free and clear into my possession and that is how I know you lied to me when you said you didn’t have text messages about Sandy Hook.
+And when informed, did not take any steps to identify it as privileged or protect it in any way, and as of two days ago, it fell free and clear into my possession, and that is how I know you lied to me when you said you didn’t have text messages about Sandy Hook.
 Did you know that?”

-Typically an attorney would issue a claw back notice, requesting the destruction or return of the privileged or irrelevant information, or object during the trial to the release of the information.
+Typically an attorney would issue a clawback notice, requesting the destruction or return of the privileged or irrelevant information, or object during the trial to the release of the information.
 But as Bankston noted, Jones’ attorney Andino Reynal didn’t do that.